Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Dataset Description

 Geology is concerned with the permeability and strength of a region's rocks and soil, and hence with landslides \citep{ayalew2005application}.
 Understanding the geology of land area is always considered to be a crucial factor for effective study of Landslides.
 The data count distribution of the feature GEOLOGY is depicted in Figure \ref{fig:GEOLOGY-dis}.

-In this study, the above mentioned 15 features has been taken into consideration for building a robust explainable machine learning model that best corroborates the prediction of Landslide Susceptibility adopting the geotechnical engineering domain.
+In this study, the abovementioned 15 features have been taken into consideration for building a robust explainable machine learning model that best corroborates the prediction of Landslide Susceptibility adopting the geotechnical engineering domain.
 The study's features have also been analyzed in various state-of-the-art investigations, with a high level of correlation in terms of landslide susceptibility mapping.
-Before employing the state of the art machine learning algorithms, we have spitted our dataset into a training and testing ratio of 67:33 with stratified sampling strategy and randomization seed of 15 using Scikit-Learn library.